ademolaadeolu18/Cloud-Development/README.md

 # Cloud-Development
 This involves different projects all done using the different infrastructures and tools the cloud provides.
 AWS would be used
-Projects ranging from hosting a static web using S3,
+Projects ranging from hosting a static web using S3, to deploying full stack app on the cloud